akveo/nebular/docs/articles/auth-intro.md

 Auth Strategies:
   - `NbDummyAuthStrategy` - simple strategy for testing purposes, could be used to simulate backend responses while API is in the development;
   - `NbPasswordAuthStrategy` - the most common email/login/password authentication strategy.
+  - `NbOAuth2AuthStrategy` - the most popular authentication framework that enables applications to obtain limited access to user accounts on an HTTP service.

 Other helper services:
   - `NbAuthService` - facade service to communicate with a configured strategy;